varigence/docs/bimlstudio/promotions/bs-adf-feature-promotions.md

 title: BimlStudio 2020 and Azure Data Factory Featured Integrations
 ---

-# BimlStudio 2020 R2 and Azure Data Factory Featured Integrations
+# BimlStudio 2020 R2 Update and Featured Azure Data Factory Integrations

 [Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/), the Microsoft cloud service built for complex ETL, ELT, and data integration projects, has become a flagship Platform-as-a-Service (PaaS) for contemporary data engineers due to its powerful systems that provide comprehensive end-to-end services, data-driven workflows, and scale data transformation processes.
-[BimlStudio](https://www.varigence.com/bimlstudio) combined with [BimlFlex](https://www.varigence.com/bimlflex), the premiere Data Warehouse Automation (DWA) service from [Varigence](www.varigence.com), seeks to continue to regularly implement, improve, and deploy new features that integrate seamlessly with the dominant presence of Azure Data Factory.
+[BimlStudio](https://www.varigence.com/bimlstudio) combined with [BimlFlex](https://www.varigence.com/bimlflex), the premiere Data Warehouse Automation (DWA) service from [Varigence](www.varigence.com), seek to continue to regularly implement, improve, and deploy new features that integrate seamlessly with the dominant presence of Azure Data Factory.
 The combination of Azure Data Factory's powerful cloud-based platform with the flexible and customizable framework provided by BimlFlex will enable your organization to expedite warehouse development, increase development productivity, and proactively adapt to changing business insights, without ever having to write a single line of code.

 ## New Features in BimlStudio 2020 R2

-In the upcoming BimlStudio 2020 R2 Rollout, users can expect the following new features and relationships which highlight the synergy between BimlStudio, BimlFlex, and Azure Data Factory:
+In the upcoming rollout of the BimlStudio 2020 R2 update, users can expect the following new features and relationships which highlight the synergy between BimlStudio, BimlFlex, and Azure Data Factory:

 * Flat file source and dataset support
 * Support for dataflow